ridho-y/eventstar-be/README.md

 ## Setting up your python virtual environment
-1. Navigate to your project root directory `capstone-project-3900h18bthebinarybrotherhood`.Then run the command:
+1. Navigate to your project root directory and then run the command:
 ```
 python3 -m venv env
 ```